Project-Luxy/Carbonium-source/README.md

 - enjoy.

 # PLague
-the real maintainer of this server is PlagueCreator#0001 https://github.com/PlagueCreator
+the current maintainer of this server is PlagueCreator#0001 https://github.com/PlagueCreator